-Torts, Case and Materials, 5th Ed.
-Twerski, Henderson, & Wendel Print Bundle ISBN: 9781543845846
+Torts, Cases and Materials, 5th Ed.
+Twerski, Henderson, & Wendel Print Bundle ISBN: 9781543845846 More details on last page of this syllabus.

 Student Learning Outcomes

 My goal is ensuring that each student acquires a thoroughgoing knowledge of Tort law to enable everyone to attain the goal of passing the bar exam (on the 1st try).